Technology

 DBaaS

-Are you thinking of switching your database admin and development to the cloud?
+The Pros and Cons of DBaaSAre you thinking of switching your database admin and development to the cloud?
 Make sure you’ve considered everything before you do!

 Database as a Service, commonly known as DBaaS, is a popular cloud offering which promises affordability, flexibility and scalability for organisations who wish to make the move!
 Amazon AWS, Google Cloud, Microsoft Azure and countless other cloud providers provide DBaaS, meaning that they provide the physical hardware, software and infrastructure which is required for businesses of any size to run their database in the cloud.
 Typically, you can either choose to install your own database in their hosted cloud environment, or else choose a DBaaS package.
 There’s a lot to think about when you’re considering switching to DBaaS – this guide will run through some of the pros and cons.